AA583/AA583/README.md

 Hi there 👋
-- 🔍 I’m looking for DA/DE Internships
+- 🔍 I’m Data Engineer
 - 💼 You can check my work at:
 - 📫 How to reach me: honganhpham5803@gmail.com